What is a laser safety checklist?

 Special controls are safety measures taken against invisible aspects of laser operation such as infrared and ultraviolet rays.

-A digital application for laser safety inspection offers companies several advantages.
+A digital application for laser safety checklist offers companies several advantages.
 Sending paper documents back and forth and printing them out is eliminated.
-With Lumiform's mobile app, inspections and assessments can easily be performed on the spot via an app.
+With Lumiform’s mobile app, inspections and assessments can easily be performed on the spot via an app.
 If everything is in order, work authorizations can be issued immediately.
 This way, you better ensure that all regulations and processes are being followed.

 Spend less time worrying about the risks of unsafe laser handling and more time focusing on the actual task at hand.
 With a digital tool like Lumiform, give your team the ability to:

 - Conduct laser safety inspections using digital inspection templates you can create in minutes, or customize pre-made templates from our library to fit your needs.